C.D. Olimpia: Short tournament

-Clausura 2004 was the start of a new phase in the already fierce rivalry between Olimpia and C.D.
-Marathón, as the teams would meet in the finals four consecutive seasons to determine the championship of Honduras.
+The Clausura 2004 was the start of a new phase in the already fierce rivalry between Olimpia and Marathón, as the teams would meet in the finals for four consecutive seasons to determine the national champion.
 The first round went to Olimpia, which won the title 2–1 on aggregate.
-Marathón came back to win Apertura 2004 in the same style, but Olimpia answered by winning Clausura 2005 3–2 on aggregate.
+Marathón came back to win Apertura 2004 in the same style, but Olimpia answered by winning the Clausura 2005 3–2 on aggregate.
 Los Leones won it again in Apertura 2005, overcoming a 2–1 loss at Marathón to win the championship in extra time.